analyzethis1/ML-Project-1/LightGBM/readme.md

 ## Overview

-This LightGBM module is part of a larger ML-Project-1 framework that aims to provide real-time monitoring and analysis capabilities for building HVAC systems.
+This Light GBM module is part of a larger ML-Project-1 framework that aims to provide real-time monitoring and analysis capabilities for building HVAC systems.
 While initially trained on historical ASHRAE data, the primary goal is to connect this model to BMS systems for real-time energy consumption monitoring and analysis.

 **Key Features:**
 - Real-time HVAC energy consumption monitoring